Kubeasy LogoKubeasy

 3. Build the challenge

-Follow the structure described in Challenge Structure and Creating Challenges.
+Follow Challenge Structure and Creating Your First Challenge.

 <challenge-slug>/